Charley Reese: Political views and affiliations

 Reese was a conservative (despite supporting same-sex marriage), with many libertarian views, but he called himself "almost, but not quite, a libertarian" as he decried capitalism's poor treatment of workers.
 Nonetheless, he contributed regularly to libertarian websites such as LewRockwell.com and Antiwar.com.
 In 2004, he said "I am a traditional conservative, not a neo– or paleo– or any of those other buglike classifications".

 Reese was initially a registered Democrat.
 In his December 26, 2005 column, he wrote that he switched from Democrat to Republican after John F. Kennedy was elected U.S. president in 1960.
 He considered Kennedy a failed president, but his harshest presidential criticisms were reserved for his fellow native Georgian, Jimmy Carter.
 After the presidency of George Herbert Walker Bush of Texas (1989–1993), Reese returned to the Democratic Party because he considered Bush a "Rockefeller Republican".

 Reese was a member of the Sons of Confederate Veterans.
 He had also been a member of the League of the South.
 Defending the South's position in the Civil War was a common theme of his writings, in which he frequently used Confederate anecdotes as illustrations.
 He considered the American Civil War to have been caused by sectional differences, not slavery.
 His writings repeatedly praised Robert E. Lee and vilified Abraham Lincoln.
-He was a member of the National Rifle Association and a staunch defender of the Second Amendment to the United States Constitution and critic of gun control.
+He was a member of the National Rifle Association of America, a staunch defender of the Second Amendment to the United States Constitution and a critic of gun control.
 In his final years, he devoted many of his columns in support of a non-interventionist foreign policy.

 Reese strongly supported Patrick J. Buchanan for president in the 1996 Republican primaries against Robert J. Dole.
 Although he supported George W. Bush for president in 2000 (and his endorsement was seen as having been important to Bush's victory, given the closeness of the Florida election numbers), he was thereafter an outspoken critic of the Bush administration and an opponent of the War in Iraq.
 In 2004, he supported Democrat John Kerry's presidential campaign.

 In 1999, when C-SPAN viewers were asked to vote for their favorite columnist, Reese finished in first place.
 In 2000, U.S. Representative John Duncan, Jr., a Tennessee Republican, entered Reese's column into the Congressional Record, in opposition to the actions taken by Janet Reno's Justice Department in the Elian Gonzalez affair.
 More recently, Congressman Duncan cited Reese in multiple speeches on the House floor to support his view that the Iraq War violates conservative principles.

 After leaving the Orlando Sentinel, in 2001, Reese wrote for the Washington Report on Middle Eastern Affairs; he continued to publish columns for King Features Syndicate until 2008.